ross-weir/chain-name-service/README.md

 - We could allow only submitting hashed names for better anon - chain observers couldn't see what name was used for resolution but then couldn't check for illegal characters
   - Should we have illegal characters or allow everything?
-- If I try insert a key in an AVL tree that already contains a key does the ergoscript fail? (do I need `contains` check before insert?)

 ## TODO

-- `RewRegistrar` admin check needs to be validated, if anyone can use a box belonging to anyone as a data input it wont work
+- `NewRegistrar` admin check needs to be validated, if anyone can use a box belonging to anyone as a data input it wont work
 - Fees for contract developer & ui developer when minting a Resolver
 - Stable pricing using oracle USD price feed
 - Scalability - only one name can be minted per tx (per block i think?)